 The Clown is a killer that is underwhelming in every sense of the word.
 He lacks a lot of things – speed, putting pressure on generators and overall, a pretty poor map control when going against good survivors who know his tricks.
 His power is to throw gas bottles, slowing survivors down or, dependent on add-ons, downing them in one hit.

 Again, like most killers in Tier 4, the Clown is add-on reliant and doesn’t have much that can stop survivors.
-That said, his bottles are useful for ending chases and with a recent buff, he doesn’t get slowed while preparing them to throw at you.
+That said, his bottles are useful for ending chases, and he is no longer slowed while preparing to throw them at survivors.

 Like all killers, she does have some positives.
 She is able to crouch and stealth across the map, giving her zero terror radius and getting the jump on survivors when they are on generators.